centreon/centreon-broker/doc/installation/index.rst

 ------

 Either use the Package Manager or the yum tool to install them.
-You should checkpackages version when necessary.
+You should check packages version when necessary.

 Package required to build: